MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/2-choose-a-messaging-platform.md

 There are many communications platforms that can help improve the reliability of a distributed application, including several within Azure.
 Each of these tools serves a different purpose; let's review the messaging in Azure to help choose the right one.

-The architecture of Contoso Bicycles ordering and tracking application requires several components: a website, data storage, back-end service, etc. We can bind the components of our application together in many different ways, and a single application can take advantage of multiple techniques.
+The architecture of Contoso Bicycles ordering and tracking application requires several components: a website, data storage, back-end service, and so on.
+You can bind the components of your application together in many different ways, and a single application can take advantage of multiple techniques.

-We need to decide which techniques to use in the Contoso Bicycles application.
+You need to decide which techniques to use in the Contoso Bicycles application.
 The first step is to evaluate each place where there's communication between multiple parts.
-Some components _must_ run in a timely manner for our application to be doing its job at all.
+Some components _must_ run in a timely manner for your application to be doing its job at all.
 Some may be important, but not time-critical.
-Finally, other components, like our mobile app notifications, are a bit more optional.
+Finally, other components, like mobile app notifications, are a bit more optional.

 ## Decide between messages and events

-Both messages and events are *datagrams*: packages of data sent from one component to another.
+Both messages and events are _datagrams_: packages of data sent from one component to another.
 They're different in ways that at first seem subtle, but the differences can make significant differences in how you architect your application.

 ### Messages